MultiQC/MultiQC/docs/modules/picard.md

 #### CrosscheckFingerprints

 In addition to adding a table of results, a `Crosschecks All Expected` column will be added to the General Statistics.
-If all comparisons for a sample were Expected, then the value of the field will be `True` and green.
+If all comparisons for a sample were `Expected`, then the value of the field will be `True` and green.
 If not it will be `False` and Red.

 You can customize the columns show in the CrosscheckFingerprints table with the config keys `CrosscheckFingerprints_table_cols` and `CrosscheckFingerprints_table_cols_hidden`.
 For example: